adobe/helix-pipeline/docs/markdown.md

 If the data source has more than one entry, e.g. multiple rows in a spreadsheet, multiple events in a calendar, or multiple posts in an RSS feed, then the content of the document (or section) will be replicated for each entry.

-Helix maintains a separate whitelist of URLs that indicate embeddable data sources, so any of the embed synaxes describe above can be used.
+Helix maintains a separate whitelist of URLs that indicate embeddable data sources, so any of the embed syntaxes describe above can be used.
 In the following examples, we will use the IA Writer-style syntax.

 ### Example